-The best advice I was given was to stop briefly once I am angry to ask myself what painful emotion I am feeling in the situation where I became angry.
-A bit of compassion for my own pain often stops me from taking that pain out on others.
+"The best advice I was given was to stop briefly once I am angry to ask myself what painful emotion I am feeling in the situation where I became angry.
+A bit of compassion for my own pain often stops me from taking that pain out on others."

 This information was published in July 2018.
-We will revise it in 2021.

 This page is currently under review.
 All content was accurate when published.